Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 truncate table line_item_stg;
 ```
 3. Below in the *"copy into"* statement, the data from the files produced in the acquisition steps, will be loaded in one statement.
 This is a bulk load.
 4. The purge parameter is set to true so that the files will be purged from the internal table stage once they have been loaded.
+This saves on storage usage and cost since these files are no longer needed.
 ``` sql
 -- perform bulk load
 copy into